-Redouble efforts for climate resilience and risk reduction, says UN chief, as Super Typhoon Hagibis lays waste to parts of Japan14/10/2019 - by the Climate Centre
+Redouble efforts for climate resilience and risk reduction, says UN chief, as Super Typhoon Hagibis lays waste to parts of Japan

 UN Secretary General Antonio Guterres yesterday called for climate resilience and disaster risk reduction to be at the centre of investments worth “trillions of dollars in new housing, schools, hospitals, and the infrastructure” expected to be made worldwide in the future.